-Why’s this matter for the page builder?
-Technically it doesn’t.
+Why’s this important for the page builder?
+Technically it isn’t.
 However, anytime you can have a congruent theme and blocks addon, you are likely setting yourself up for fewer issues in the future and better future-proofing your website.

 Gutenberg, Kadence Blocks & Kadence Theme Tutorials for Beginners.
 Watched and reviewed by a guy who’s been using Divi for way too long.
 Enjoy.